ntrezowan/the-plain/_posts/2020-06-07-upgrading-f5-using-ansible.md

 ---

-### B. Creating the playbook
+### B. Create the playbook

-The following playbook will check if the unit is in standby state and if so, then it will do the following
+The following playbook will check if the unit is in standby state and if so, then it will do the following;
 1. Prompt for the BIGIP version that you want to install
 2. Verify the runnning configuration
 3. Download a configuration backup to user's Downloads folder